 Paragraph:

-The Paragraph command group allows you to control the alignment, numbering and line spacing of paragraphs in your document.
+The Paragraph command group allows you to control the alignment, numbering, and line spacing of paragraphs in your document.

-Do take note of:
+Do take note of the following:

 - Line and Page Breaks: This determines how a Style spawns across pages.
-For instance, if you check the “Widow/Orphan control” option, then when text with a Heading style falls towards the end of a page, it will automatically be bumped to the top of the next page.
+For instance, if you check the “Widow/Orphan control” option, when text with a Heading style falls towards the end of a page, it will automatically be bumped to the top of the next page.

 -